microsoft/MixedRealityToolkit/README.md

 **_CursorOffHologram_** Cursor object to display when you are not gazing at a hologram.

+**DistanceFromCollision** Distance, in meters, to offset the cursor from a collision with a hologram in the scene.
+This is to prevent the cursor from being occluded.

 ### DirectionIndicator.cs
 Show a GameObject around the cursor that points in the direction of the GameObject which this script is attached to.